luigisaetta/llamaindex_oracle/README.md

 The philosophy is to make things simpler.
 So all the configuration are taken from config.py.

-If you want to change the ll, (or anything else) go to config.py.
+If you want to change the llm, (or anything else) go to config.py.
 No params in the NBs